spinningideas/dotnet-project-accelerator/ReadMe.md

 ## Presentation Layer

-The front end is enabled in this case by React JS and uses a HttpClient (fetch based) and services present in API to get/set data along with libraries below to enhance the UX
+The front end is enabled in this case by React JS and uses an HttpClient (fetch based) against services present in API to get/set data along with libraries below to enhance the UX

 ### Diagram